-While expected to occur very rarely, disputes over specific test results may be resolved in a reliable, unbiased manner by Referee Testing and evaluation performed by ADOT's central laboratory.
-The decision by ADOT's central laboratory, or its designee, shall be final.
-ADOT will pay for this testing.
+5 While expected to occur very rarely, disputes over specific test results may be resolved in a 6 reliable, unbiased manner by Referee Testing and evaluation performed by ADOT's 7 Construction & Materials Group or an independent third-party testing laboratory as appointed by 8 ADOT's Construction & Materials Group.
+The decision by ADOT, or its designee, is final.
+9 Referee testing is solely an owner function.
+Therefore, if a third-party laboratory is utilized, 10 ADOT will pay for this testing.

-16 INDEPENDENT ASSURANCE (IA) PROGRAM
+11 14 INDEPENDENT ASSURANCE PROGRAM

-ADOT, or its designee, shall implement the Independent Assurance (IA) program as designated in the ADOT Materials Quality Assurance Program, Sections V.B ("Independent Assurance Sampling and Testing") and V.C ("Correlation Testing").
+The Code of Federal Regulations (23 CFR 637, Subpart B) requires the implementation of an IA program.
+ADOT, or its designee, will implement the IA program as described in the ADOT Materials Quality Assurance Program, Sections V.B ("Independent Assurance Sampling and Testing") and V.C ("Correlation Testing").